Some domains ( 5,836,974 ) that recently used CloudFlare

 few hundred domains from this list, making it possible to scan manually.

-shows SSL information on five million domains.
+shows SSL information on six million domains.
 Unless you are a

 programmer with a persistent interest in CloudFlare, it's easier to get the